yichengqiao/YichengQiao.github.io/_pages/about.md

     </p>
     <p>
         During my undergraduate studies, I maintained strong academic performance while actively participating in research projects, leading to notable achievements.
-My ultimate goal is to conduct meaningful and impactful research.
+My ultimate goal is to conduct meaningful research and project.
 I firmly believe that studying at the forefront of AI research is crucial to achieving this ambition.
-Therefore, I am determined to pursue a PhD in Computer Science in the US and advance toward the pinnacle of academic excellence.
     </p>
 </section>